wayneeseguin/graft/docs/index.md

 ## Contributing

-See our [Contributing Guide](../CONTRIBUTING.md) for information on contributing to Spruce.
+See our [Contributing Guide](../CONTRIBUTING.md) for information on contributing to graft.

 ## License

-Spruce is released under the [MIT License](../LICENSE).
+graft is released under the [MIT License](../LICENSE).